jexroid/otp-api/README.md

 tests are available and can be use with Makefile also project will be tested using CI/CD features.

 ## Docker image
-the Docker image of this file is available at [dockerhub](https://hub.docker.com/repository/docker/jextoid/gauth-gopi/general)
+the Docker image of this file is available at with kubernetes support

 ## Security features:
  - HTTP headers